Over 425 million people are currently living with diabetes, and this number is estimated to rise to more than 640 million within a generation.

 Education of people with diabetes is a critically important, fundamental and an integral component of diabetes care that should be available and accessible to everyone.
 Currently around the world, 1 in 5 healthcare professionals do not receive any postgraduate training in diabetes and less than 1 in 2 people with diabetes and 1 in 4 family members of people with diabetes have access to diabetes education programmes.

-IDF recognises the value of providing continued professional education for health professionals and resources for people with diabetes and caregiver in a sustainable and convenient manner.
+IDF recognises the value of providing continued professional education for health professionals and resources for people with diabetes and their caregivers in a sustainable and convenient manner.

-Building on its long track record of developing evidence-based educational resources for both people living with diabetes and health professionals, IDF has developed the IDF School of Diabetes to deliver high standard, evidence-based diabetes education for health professionals, people with diabetes and caregivers worldwide.
+Building on its long track record of developing evidence-based educational resources for both people living with diabetes and health professionals, IDF launched the IDF School of Diabetes to deliver high standard, evidence-based diabetes education for health professionals, people with diabetes and caregivers worldwide.